 Clauses 5.3.2 and 5.3.3 shows the interaction between the HSS and UDM to trigger the cancelation of the registration of the old serving node in the old access domain in an interworking scenario with N26.

-Editor's Note: It is FFS to determine whether it's possible to describe the scenarios in sections below without referring to the usage, or not, of N26 interface.

 NOTE: Interworking procedures without N26 do not require that the HSS+UDM cancels the location of the old serving node in the old access domain.

 Additionally, IP address preservation for PDU sessions that support interworking is provided to UEs during inter-system mobility procedures by storing and fetching the PGW-C+SMF FQDN for S5/S8 interface per APN/DNN via the HSS+UDM.